-The guest lecturers have a range of experience from business start-ups to multi-national companies.
+You'll look at how successful companies such as Amazon and Superdry drive growth and increase profits through IT systems.
+Our guest lecturers have a range of experience from business start-ups to multi-national companies.
 They'll share expert insights and knowledge on how IT professionals help solve business challenges.
 You'll learn through real-life case studies.
 For example, how Sir Richard Branson's Virgin Group uses IT systems to track his vast network of multi-national brands.
-The Business Computing programme is delivered by University of Gloucestershire.

 You can apply until: